Changan UNI-T P0420 Error: Causes and Fixes

 • Avoid driving with a rich fuel mixture (watch fuel trims)

-• Never ignore low coolant levels or white smoke (head gasket failure)
+• Never ignore low coolant levels or white exhaust smoke (possible head gasket failure)

 • Use OEM-grade spark plugs and O2 sensors